dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 In addition, I expect this to yield an overall lower computational complexity of the GNN Training.
 To be precise, I'll orient on the work of [Granados et al. (2022)](https://perfilesycapacidades.javeriana.edu.co/en/publications/the-geometry-of-suspicious-money-laundering-activities-in-financi)

+In this paper, the authors documented the following geometric elements:
+- A **path** is a finite sequence of distinct edges joining a sequence of distinct vertices.

+- A **circuit** is a non-empty path in which the first and last vertices are repeated.

+- A **cycle** or simple circuit is a circuit in which the only repeated vertices are the first and the last vertices.
+If there are no external edges connecting any two of its vertices it is called a chordless cycle or hole.

+- A **clique** is a set of vertices for which the corresponding subgraph is a complete graph.
+A maximal clique is a clique that is not properly contained in a larger one.
+A clique with k vertices will be called a k-clique (although there are other notions with the same name in the literature)

 ## Graph Neural Networks